Contract automation

 3) Improved Compliance

 Under automation, compliance is embedded in all contracts and businesses are assured that they are always adhered to.
-The contract automation software has built-in rules and checks that ensure that all agreements remain in line with rules and company policies.
+The software of contract automation has built-in rules and checks that ensure that all agreements remain in line with rules and company policies.

 This facilitates easy expansion of the organizations in new markets or industries whereby regulations may be very stringent.